 Departure from Santiago de Compostela

 By public transport to A Coruña airport (Alvedro); Bus from Santiago bus station to A Coruña, with departures every hour.
-1 hour to 1 hour 20 minutes.
-This service is provided by Castromil / Monbus.
-From A Coruña bus station you take a city bus (Line 443) to the airport.
+Travel time 1 to 1,5 hours.
+Service provided by Castromil / Monbus.
+From A Coruña bus station, you take a city bus to the airport (Line 443).
 Service provided by Autos Calpita.